Category: Islam

-A Brief History Of Islam And The West
+A Brief History of Islam and the West

 Around 630 AD, the Arab prophet Muhammad united the Arab people through the founding of a religion called Islam, which means “submission to God.”
 Muhammad forged these people into a fighting people the destiny of whom was to bring the rule of Islam to humankind.